Fun Stories about the Best Criminal Lawyer of All

 Horoscope Interpretation

 Percy Foreman was a Gemini, a sign that likes to communicate and can be skilled in persuasion and salesmanship.
 He would have been able to see all sides of a situation, much like a jeweler examining the facets of a diamond.
 Foreman’s Moon was in Capricorn.
 This position would have given him a capacity for diligent self-application and made him exacting.
 Percy’s Venus was trine Saturn.
+That tends to seriousness and an emphasis on the practical.
 He did not like socializing.
-He was successful but over practical.

 Percy’s Sun is joined with Mercury and Neptune both of which are at the beginning of Cancer.
 As Mercury is the ruler of Gemini, there is quite a blend of the two signs with Gemini contributing logic and the Cancer/Neptune mix adding an ability to make others susceptible to his emotional appeals and rhetoric.
 Mars in Gemini would have given him the skill to adjust his tactics and ripostes and added even more fluency.
-His method of expressing his personality and his basic individuality were congruent.
+His method of expressing his personality–that is shown by the position of Mars— and his basic individuality, his Sun Sign, were congruent.
 Mercury in Cancer lent him an intuitive sense for what others were thinking.

 Foreman identified with his clients on a subconscious level.
 His Moon was opposition Mercury giving a great feel for the underdog (his clients) reinforced by what he saw as a child.
 The Moon was also in conjunction with Chiron giving him empathy “for peoples’ needs that may actually hurt others.”
 (Astro Healer by Tina Rahimi, Oct.
 18, 2020)